 Key Botanical(s): Rhubarb, Rose, Cinnamon

-Gin Style: Old Tom
+Gin Style: Flavoured, Old Tom, Bathtub

 Goes great with: Fresh raspberries, tonic or ginger beer and ice.

 This is a limited edition of only 1000 bottles.
 Johannistag is a first for Scottish Gin – it’s both a Navy Strength and an Old Tom style gin.
 Johannistag uses Orcadian honey sourced in nearby Shapinsay to create the slightly sweeter taste.
 The botanicals reflect Orkney’s summer months including juniper, honey, rose and heather.
 Johannistag is also German for Mid Summers Day or St Johns Day.
 A percentage of the profits raised from the sale of Johannistag will be donated to Orkney’s RNLI, a vital service that was officially established in 1972.
 The crews have been awarded three medals for gallantry during their lifesaving history.
+Limited edition now sold out.

 Key Botanical(s): Honey, Rose, Heather

-Gin Style: Navy Strength, Old Tom
+Gin Style: Navy Strength, Old Tom, Bathtub

 Strength: 57% vol